 If you are interested in learning more, please reach out to John Jackson at firstname.lastname@example.org or checkout some of our recent related publications.

-J. Jackson, L. Laurenti, E. Frew, and M. Lahijanian, “Strategy Synthesis for Partially-known Switched StochasticSystems,” in Hybrid Systems: Computation and Control (HSCC), ACM, May 2021. (accepted)
+J. Jackson, L. Laurenti, E. Frew, and M. Lahijanian, “Strategy synthesis for partially-known switched stochastic systems,” in Conference on Hybrid Systems: Computation and Control (HSCC), 2021, pp. 1–11.

-J. Jackson, L. Laurenti, E. Frew, and M. Lahijanian, “Towards Data-driven Verification of Unknown Dynamical Systems,” in Robotics: Science and Systems Workshop on Robust Autonomy: Tools for Safety in Real-World Uncertain Environments, 2020.
+J. Jackson, L. Laurenti, E. Frew, and M. Lahijanian, “Towards Data-driven Verification of Unknown Dynamical Systems,” in Workshop on Robust Autonomy: Tools for Safety in Real-World Uncertain Environments, 2020.